Selecting a new pet is exciting, emotional and a big responsibility

-If you are not comfortable with the decision of selecting a dog on your own, you may want to enlist the help of a professional trainer or behaviorist.
-Many dog professionals are available for consultations to help you sort out the type of dog that is right for you.
-They may even accompany you to help guide your selection of your next pet.
-Having a professional at your side can help you avoid a potentially costly mistake.
+If you are not comfortable with the decision of selecting a dog on your own, you may want to enlist the help of a professional Marina Del Rey or West LA dog trainer or behaviorist.
+Many Los Angeles dog professionals are available for consultations to help you sort out the type of dog that is right for you.
+They may even accompany you to help guide the selection of your next pet.
+Having a professional West LA dog trainer at your side can help you avoid a potentially costly mistake.

 Adapted from the APDT – Selecting the Right Dog for Your Lifestyle